yuu-nkjm/sorm4j/README.md

 Sorm4j is tested and evaluated performance with the H2 database.
 The results show a small overhead to comparing hand-coded JDBC operations.

-Sorm4j requires Java 11 or later to run.
+Sorm4j requires Java 11 (or above) to run and build.

 ## Website